 As for Reggie, well he’s a sweetheart, full of yearning, wishing he had the courage to approach the dark-haired young man he sees working at a restaurant.

 He wanted to know when one thing was finally going to lead to another, and he was going to actually spend a whole night with someone – spend the night with someone special, as his mother always put it.
 He wanted to know when he was going to kiss the same person goodnight when the lights went out and then hello again the next morning when the sun came up.
 He wanted to know how he was ever going to make this happen.

-The backstage world of the theatre in the 1950s, the dingy theatrical digs and Brighton’s hidden backstreet gay scene, together with the pressure to keep one’s position on the Variety bill come to life vividly.
-They contrast so well with the slightly old-fashioned veneer of fading gloss and the absolute professionalism of all involved once the curtain goes up – the show must go on.
+The backstage world of the theatre in the 1950s, the dingy theatrical digs and Brighton’s hidden backstreet gay scene together with the pressure to keep one’s position on the Variety bill come to life vividly.
+They contrast so well with the slightly old-fashioned veneer of gloss and professionalism of all involved once the curtain goes up – the show must go on.
 (Please forgive me for using that cliché, but it’s true!)

 Once again, Bartlett’s subtle characterisation and attention to detail entrances us and like the magician pulls us into this fascinating world in a compelling drama that you hope will keep surprising you.
-We feel part of the conspiracy, yet we have no idea what is going to happen.
-It did surprise me, and I loved it.
+It did, and I loved it.

 Will Reggie find love?
 What will happen to Teddy and Pam?
 Will the revamped act be alright on the night?
 All will be revealed – or are we being misdirected?

 Annabel is one of the Shiny New Books editors and would love Britain’s Got Talent to put a magician through to the final for once.
 [Ed: They did!]

 Neil Bartlett, The Disappearance Boy (Bloomsbury Circus, London, July 2014) 978-1408850442, hardback, 282 pages.